So What’s Up with Cotton for the Kitchen

 - 1 minute of rubbing acrylic yarn onto the cutting board.

 - Fibres are beginning to separate from the strand.

 - Fibres are grabbing onto each other like Velcro.

 - Scrubbing the cutting board for 1 minute, like the acrylic example.
 The cotton yarn appears to be unchanged.

 - The plies have held together.

-- The yarn strand is rolling with other and the fibers are not pulling away from the strand.
+- The yarn strand is rolling with others and the fibres are not pulling away from the strand.

-At the end of the experiment, the cotton yarn on the right comes apart back to it’s original format without any exhaustion or difficulties.
-The acrylic on the left has fibers that have pulled apart and are grabbing onto other fibers making it more difficult to pull the example apart.
+At the end of the experiment, the cotton yarn on the right comes apart back to its original format without any exhaustion or difficulties.
+The acrylic on the left has fibres that have pulled apart and are grabbing onto other fibres making it more difficult to pull the example apart.
 It can be done, but it’s not with ease like cotton.

 If you were to use cotton to dry the dishes or tea towels, the cotton will pull the water from the surfaces while the acrylic will try to fight it.
 After rubbing surfaces dry, the acrylic example will look pilled and damaged.
 It will never look the same as when it was finished coming off your hook.

 The cotton yarn can withstand the demands of a kitchen and has properties that we need to have in the kitchen.
 While acrylic yarns are fabulous in other parts of lives, the kitchen is NOT the place for the acrylic.